Weird Car Features Most People Don’t Know About

 How many times have you pulled into a gas station in a rental car and been hit by the sudden realization that you have no idea which side the gas tank is on?
 Guessing wrong is more than annoying—you either have to execute a fancy manoeuvre or try to pull the hose all the way around to the other side of the car.
 Even if you’ve logged many years behind the wheel, driving cars that were yours, borrowed, or rented, as well as (the worst) rented moving trucks, you may be blown away to learn that there’s a tiny arrow next to most gas gauges that shows which side it’s on.
 This car feature has been standard on new cars for more than a decade, according to Country Living.

 Find out why all car gas tanks aren’t on the same side.

 Road condition indicators

-These winter driving mistakes could put you in danger.
+Check out the winter driving mistakes that could put you in danger.

-Can you decode what your car is trying to tell you?
-Take our car dashboard lights quiz.
+Can you decode what your car features are trying to tell you?
+Take our car dashboard lights quiz to find out.